indranilroy99/Bank-of-Pluto/buffer-overflow/README.md

 http://localhost/buffer-overflow/
 ```

-You should see the SecureBank homepage.
+You should see the Bank of Pluto homepage.

 ## 📚 Educational Objectives